Secure Jobs, Better Pay: changes to Australian workplace laws

 Terms in an enterprise agreement, transitional instruments (award or agreement-based), and modern awards cannot exclude the NES, and those that do will have no effect.

-Recent changes to superannuation laws extend choice of superannuation fund to employees under enterprise agreements.
+Superannuation laws extend choice of superannuation fund to employees under enterprise agreements.

 Enterprise agreements made on or after 1 January 2021 need to provide employees with a choice of superannuation fund.
 Any restrictions placed on employees’ choice of superannuation fund in enterprise agreements made on or after 1 January 2021 are not enforceable.
 Failure to pay superannuation into an employee’s choice of superannuation fund may result in employers having to pay superannuation charges.